 We work with families to deal with the insurance companies involved.
 These insurance companies also have attorneys working for them in order to pay you the minimum amount possible.
 We will aggressively fight the insurance companies and their attorneys in order to get you the full compensation you deserve.

 Our Pittsburgh attorneys give FREE case evaluations and we do not collect any fees unless we make a recovery for you.

 Wrongful death can happen in any type of accident where another person, doctor or medical professional, organization, company or manufacturer is to blame for someone else’s premature death.

-Even if a person is cleared of criminal charges, such as in a car accident for example, they can still be held liable for a wrongful death and their insurance company could be forced to pay the compensation owed to the family of the deceased.
+Even if a person is cleared of criminal charges, such as in a car accident for example, they can still be held liable for wrongful death and their insurance company could be forced to pay the compensation owed to the family of the deceased.

 Wrongful death can be the result of any of the following:

 Families who have recently lost a loved one have a great amount to deal with, and the last thing they should be doing in their grief is trying to collect medical records and accident reports.
 However, after an accident it is critical to start investigating the case right away so that all evidence can be collected in order to build a strong and winnable case.

 Fortunately, you do not have to do this alone.
-Our attorneys have compassion and empathy for what you and your family are going through and we will take charge in gathering the evidence for your case.
+Our attorneys have compassion and empathy for what you and your family are going through and we will take charge of gathering the evidence for your case.
 You will not ever have to pay us unless we make a recovery for you.